 Bologna reveals itself to travelers who wander rather than just tick boxes.
 The relationship between food culture, university heritage, and political history creates layers that take time to appreciate.

-StoryHunt's Personal Tour Guide creates customized audio walks connecting attractions based on your interests, whether that's Renaissance architecture, food traditions, or medieval history.
+With the StoryHunt app you can create customized audio walks that connect attractions based on your interests, whether that's Renaissance architecture, food traditions, or medieval history.
 The interactive map helps you discover side streets, neighborhood markets, and lesser-known sites that make Bologna special.